 The Isothermal Methanol Converter, or IMC, is a quasi-isothermal converter in which the reaction heat is continuously removed by means of special heat exchanging plates directly embedded in the catalyst.

-The converter includes only one isothermal bed, traversed by the process gas in an axial or axial-radial path.
-All the reaction gas passes into the reactor through the top inlet connection.
-The catalyst temperature is kept under control by means of counter-current or cross-flow heat exchange with the BFW in the plates, which partly vaporizes as it flows upwards.
-The reacted gas exits the converter through the bottom nozzles.
-The BFW-steam mixture exits from nozzles placed on the converter top.
+The converter typically includes only single isothermal bed, with the gas flowing through the catalyst outside the plates, in an axial or axial radial flow path.
+All the reaction gas enters the reactor through a nozzle on the top part.
+The catalyst temperature is controlled by circulating BFW within the plates, which partly vaporizes as it flows upwards.
+The generated steam+BFW mixture is collected upon leaving the plates and conveyed outside the reactor trough a nozzle.

-The reactor is equipped with BFW recycling pumps and steam drum.
+The reactor is equipped with BFW recycling pumps and a steam drum.